GeoscienceAustralia/arcgis_conda_integration/README.md

 There is also a PDF Conda Cheat Sheet at https://conda.io/docs/_downloads/conda-cheatsheet.pdf which might be of use.

 # Contacts and Acknowledgments
-To provide feedback or obtain further information on this repo, please contact Alex Ip of Geoscience Australia (alex.ip@ga.gov.au / +61 2 6249 9517).
+To provide feedback or obtain further information on this repo, please contact the eGIS team at Geoscience Australia (egis@ga.gov.au).

 The version of usercustomize.py in this repo was functionally based on an original script written by Curtis Price of USGS (cprice@usgs.gov).
-This usercustomize.py script was written by Alex Ip of Geoscience Australia, based on an augmented version of Curtis Price's script by by Duncan Moore, also of GA.
+This usercustomize.py script was written by Alex Ip of Geoscience Australia, based on an augmented version of Curtis Price's script by Duncan Moore, also of GA.